angelocatalani/angelocatalani.github.io/README.md

 This is where I will publish my thoughts and works.

-For now the contents are missing but I ll update them as soon as possible,
+For now the contents are missing but I ll update them as soon as possible.

 **Beautiful Jekyll** is a ready-to-use template to help you create a beautiful website quickly.
 Perfect for personal sites, blogs, or simple project websites.
 [Check out a demo](https://beautifuljekyll.com) of what you'll get after just two minutes.